 Skin allergies in dogs can make your canine companion incredibly itchy, irritable, and uncomfortable.
-Our Suffolk County vets are here with the information you need regarding your dog's allergy symptoms and what to do to ease their discomfort.
+Our Deer Park vets are here with the information you need regarding your dog's allergy symptoms and what to do to ease their discomfort.

 Skin Allergies in Dogs